constantinpape/cluster_tools/README.md

                       output_path='/path/to/output.n5', output_key='data')
 luigi.build([task])
  ```
 Unfortunately, there is no proper documentation yet.
-Have a look at this [example](https://github.com/constantinpape/cluster_tools/blob/master/example/cremi/run_mc.py) instead ;).
+For more details. have a look at [this example](https://github.com/constantinpape/cluster_tools/blob/master/example/cremi/run_mc.py) instead ;).